neura-sx/graphene-book/book/multi-sig/tutorial-approving-proposed-trxn.md

 In this particular case the proposed transfer ID is `1.10.14` but yours will obviously be different.

 ### Approve the proposed transfer
 We will use `your-base-account` as the account, which will pay the transaction fees for the approvals.
-We could used any other funded account whose private key you control.
+We could've used any other funded account, whose private key you control.
 ```
 approve_proposal <your-base-account-name> <proposed-transfer-ID> \
 {"active_approvals_to_add" : ["<approving-account-1-name>"]} true